-Business View Magazine interviews Sharlene Linette Cartwright-Robinson, Premier of the Turks & Caicos, as part of our focus on Caribbean governments.
+Business View Caribbean interviews Sharlene Linette Cartwright-Robinson, Premier of the Turks & Caicos, as part of our focus on Caribbean governments.

 The Turks & Caicos Islands, TCI for short, is today, a British Overseas Territory that has witnessed a series of evolutions in its governmental structure over the past several decades.
 In 1962, TCI became a Crown Colony of Britain and in 1976 it instituted its own government headed by a chief minister (now premier).
 In 2006, the Territory rewrote its constitution, but in 2009, its then Premier resigned in the face of corruption charges, so the United Kingdom resumed direct control of the reins of government.
 A new constitution was promulgated in October 2012, and the administration of TCI was returned to local control after the November 2012 elections.

 The head of government in TCI, as well as the majority party’s political leader, is its current Premier, equivalent to Chief Minister or Prime Minister in other British Overseas Territories.
 It is the highest political level that can be attained within the British colonial system.
 However, as a Territory, the Premier and Cabinet of TCI are collectively accountable for their policies and actions to Queen Elizabeth II, and power is shared with a Governor appointed by the crown.

 In the 2016 election, the office of Premier was won by Sharlene Linette Cartwright-Robinson, a politician and lawyer who had successfully won an at-large, or all-island, seat in the Assembly in 2012, and then won her premiership in a race that featured over 50 candidates vying for the five all-island and ten single constituency seats that were up for grabs.
 As leader of the People’s Democratic Movement, she saw her party end a thirteen year ruling stretch of the Progressive National Party, capturing 10 of those 15 seats.